apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-oembed/README.md

 the [oembed](http://oembed.com/) documentation.

 Sites to be embedded need to be added to the `safeList`, to avoid XSS attacks.
 Many widely trusted sites are already on the list.
-This is troue even when falling back to Open Graph, because of port scanning risks.
+This is true even when falling back to Open Graph, because of port scanning risks.

 Your `safeList` option is concatenated with `oembetter`'s standard